ByNikitaRoy/cs171-final-project/README.md

 # A media and language analysis of the Russia-Ukraine War

 ## Description
 This is the code base for the website [www.ukrainenewsviz.com](https://www.ukrainenewsviz.com).
+You can view our project video [here](https://www.dropbox.com/s/ngr6x4u402cni4h/Ukraine.mp4?dl=0)

 ## File Layout
 The directory structure is as follows: